 Easter Sunday morning, millions of believers will attend an outdoor sunrise service.
 Good Friday, many spent some portion of the day attending services to remember the suffering of Jesus.
 However, the most relatable day of Easter weekend is not Friday or Sunday – its Saturday.
 It’s your day.

 On Saturday morning after Jesus’ crucifixion, the disciples wake after not having slept for two days.
 The city that was screaming for blood the day before is quiet.
 Crowds have disbanded.

 Jesus is dead.

 Those who believe in Jesus, gather.
-They remember.
-Things he said.
-What he taught.
-Things he did.
-People he touched or healed.
+They remember… things he said… what he taught… things he did… people he touched or healed.
 They remember what it felt like when this Jesus wanted them.
-They remember their hopes and dreams of how they were going to change the world.
+Their hopes and dreams of how they were going to change the world are beginning to fade.